 - Development of strong people skills whether it be in person, on the phone, or through emails and social networking sites.

-Don’t get us wrong when we talk about the benefits of unpaid internships.
-As most people, we do advocate for finding paid internships whenever possible.
+Of course, it's best to find paid internships whenever possible.
 It's also important to be a realist.
 The practice of not paying interns will decrease as more employers may be forced to pay for the work completed by their interns.
 Although there is much ambiguity in Department of Labor’s Internship Guidelines, three employers recently had class action suits filed against them by their interns.

 The above benefits can be invaluable to interns and may be considered just as valuable as health insurance is to any employee of a company.
 Learning the knowledge and skills required to be successful in the workplace is something that can’t be taught in any college or university.
 The personal connections you make and the mentoring you receive is also something unique to the workplace and can’t be gotten when sitting in a college classroom.